jd1378/ultimate-table/docs/writing-wrappers.md

     [C in `cell(${string})`]: (props: {item: YourUserApiResponse}) => any;
   } & {
     empty(): any;
-    // any other slot type you want to expose from vue-responsive-table
+    // any other slot type you want to expose from ultimate-table
     // or new slots of your own.
   }
 >();